Ecological restoration of the Atlantic Forest in Brazil

 World experts in small-population modelling and management stated that if 2,000 GLTs would be living in connected habitat this would be adequate to meet the conservation goals of 0% probability of species extinction and 98% retention of genetic diversity over a period of 100 years.
 Since its creation in 1992, Associação Mico-Leão Dourado (AMLD) has been coordinating efforts to reach these goals and thereby conserve the species in its Atlantic Forest habitat.

 Hereto AMLD has joined forces with a variety of government agencies, NGOs, zoos, local communities and individuals to create an integrated approach to landscape management and nature conservation.
 Thanks to their dedicated and ongoing reforestation efforts the number of GLTs has increased from about 200 to about 3,200 (albeit in isolated forest fragments), the species’ conservation status was upgraded from ‘critically endangered’ to ‘endangered’, deforestation was stopped in the region and GLTs have become a nationally recognized icon for Atlantic Forest conservation.
-Last but not least, they have constructed the first innovative wildlife bridge across a highway in Brazil, to connect two areas for GLTs.

 Canary in a coal mine